AshleyJagai/BridgeUpSTEM-SpectreCell/weekly_code/d01/lessons/Intro.md

 <hr>

 # Expectations
- - Meet twice a week from 4:30pm-6:30pm
+ - Be present and active from 4:30pm-6:30pm on Tuesdays/Thursdays
  - Let someone know if you're running late/will be absent
  - Use laptop to follow markdowns and work on code
  - Keep a research notebook
+ - Take a bathroom break whenever you need one (just let us know you're stepping out)
+ - Pictures will be taken (let me know if you are not okay with this)(I promise to try to get your best angle XD )
+ - Eating/drinking is fine
+ - Clean up after yourself (and others if needed) -- don't be a jerk!
  - Respond to Micro Feedback and polls
  - Ask for help!
  - Follow the "golden rule"

+# Meeting Overview
+This is what a typical meeting will look like.

+#### 4:30pm: Welcome!

+Meet in the Den.
+Give yourself extra time for train delays

+#### 4:30-4:45pm: Cheers and Challenges

+Group interaction for first 15 minutes

+#### 4:45pm: Head to Department

+Grab laptops and head to meeting space (TBD)

+#### 4:45-4:50pm: Set-Up

+Open computers and pull from upstream for updates

+#### 4:50-5:10pm: Main Lesson

+Review markdown

+#### 5:10-6:20pm: Lab

+Work together, individually, or in small groups on activities.

+Challenge yourself!: Try to work through problems without help for first 30 minutes

+#### 6:20-6:30pm: Clean-Up

+Shut down computers and clean up work space.

  <hr>

 ## ICEBREAKER!
+- Tell us about you!
+  - your name
+  - where are you from?
+  - prior experience with coding/science?
+  - future goals? (short-term? long-term?)
+  - what is the last thing you purchased online?

-Two truths and a lie -- take 5 mins and create a poll on slack, but don't send it yet!
+- Two truths and a lie
+ - take 5 mins and create a poll on slack, but don't send it yet!

 <hr>